nix0001/nix0001/README.md

 A BSIT student in PUP - Sta.
 Mesa
 How to reach me: nickvinasoy@gmail.com
 Pronouns: He/him
-Fun Fact: I like reading self-improvement books and comics.
 <!--
 **nix0001/nix0001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.